marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 }
 </pre>

-Another possibility is to indicate sizes in **percent**.
+Another possibility is to indicate sizes in **percentages**.
 Percentages are always relative to a parent element.
 If, in the following example, the parent of `p` spans the whole width of the screen, `p` will be 60% of that width.

 <pre class="prettyprint lang-css">
 p {